 A great journey into the heart of Italy.
 Five days experiencing the challenging, curvy backroads of Tuscany and Umbria, as well as one rest day to explore the beautiful town of Siena.
-But also time to relax in the hot waters of Saturnia Springs and discover beautiful art-filled cities, such Orvieto, Pienza, and Civita di Bagnoregio.
+But also time to discover beautiful art-filled cities, such Orvieto, Pienza, and Civita di Bagnoregio.

 The tour includes 2 overnights in the Eternal City of Roma, 3 nights in the ‘World Heritage” city of Siena, and 2 nights in the Majestic City of Orvieto.
 The scenic roads and rolling hills of Tuscany, Umbria and Lazio are what connect these amazing cities for 7 days of a magnificent experience.
 Enjoying a lunch or a coffee in small villages along the way will endear you to the rural life and culture that Italy is so famous for.

 The lovely 16th century Inn in Siena has a swimming pool overlooking Siena, the Wine Resort Hotel in Orvieto has an outdoor swimming pool, an outdoor Jacuzzi, a spa with whirlpool, Turkish bath, and sauna… nestled into the center of a wonderful winery with 4 star food.

 Enrico Grassi, Tour Leader and Founder of Hear the Road has spent many hours discovering the riding routes and the extraordinary hospitality to leave you with a Holiday Adventure you will always remember with a smile.
 The tour starts and ends in Roma which allows easy planning to extend your visit to this fabulous city should you want to.

 Where We Ride – What We See – What We Hear

 Day 1 – “Welcome to Roma!” – (Late morning/early afternoon arrival is recommended.)